- Home

 Gas, electricity and fuel

-With the exception of the Warm Home Discount, Winter Fuel Payment or Winter Heating Payment in Scotland and the Cold Weather Payments, there are no benefits that can be claimed for fuel.
+Apart from Warm Home Discount, Winter Fuel Payment, Winter Heating Payment (Scotland), and Cold Weather Payments, there are no direct benefits for fuel costs.

 England – Connect For Help